US government intervenes to prevent banking crisis

 Under the Fed’s new program, banks can post those securities as collateral and borrow from the emergency facility.

-Analysts said the Fed’s programme should be enough to calm financial markets on Monday.
+Analysts said the Fed’s program should be enough to calm financial markets on Monday.

 “Monday will surely be a stressful day for many in the regional banking sector, but today’s action dramatically reduces the risk of further contagion,” economists at Jefferies, an investment bank, said in a research note.